nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

 For repeat and repeat dispensed the status refers to the status of the plan (the entire cycle of prescriptions).

-For acute the status refers to the status of the prescription issue.
+For acute, the status refers to the status of the prescription issue.

 ### medicationReference ###